Schedule and FAQ

 1470 10th St.

 Golden, CO 80401

 Golden Outdoor Music Classes

-Participants are welcome to bring their own instruments from home (including “homemade” and makeshift instruments OR purchase a $10 instrument kit from Miss Stephanie.
+Participants can purchase a $10 instrument kit from Miss Stephanie.
 The kit includes two shakers, a pair of rhythm sticks, mallets, and a scarf, and comes in a handy little bag!
 You can pay Miss Stephanie with cash in person, send $10 via Venmo to @Stephanie-Sprenger with the comment “instrument kit,” or pay via PayPal/credit card here.

 Please bring your own blanket/towels to sit on!

 - How do I sign up for classes?

 Click either Register Button above or call the number for the Rec Center closest to you.